michaelcarr-stats/FUCCI/README.md

 algorithm used to estimate the model parameters, and any other helper functions.
 In `Plot Functions (R)` you will find the `R` script used to produce the figures in Carr et al. (2021).
-Finally, in `Computational Efficiency (R)` you will find an `R` script which computes the computational cost of simulating the model.
+Finally, in `Computational Efficiency (R)` you will find an `R` script which computes the computational cost of simulating the `Rcpp` version of the model.

 # References